devkimchi/devcontainers-dotnet/README.md

 ## Getting Started ##

-If you want to use this devcontainer settings, you can create a new repository with this template repository.
+If you want to use this devcontainer settings, you can create a new repository with this template repository, by clicking the "*Use this template*" button.

 ![Use this template](./images/use-this-template.png)